Constructive nonlocal games with very small classical values: Linear games and preliminaries on their classical values

 As mentioned before, the classical value of a game is closely tied to the contradiction number of the matrix and $\beta_C(M)={\rm Rig}(M,1)$.
 We will now show how this can be used to calculate the classical value of a game defined by a matrix.

-The rank of a matrix is the size of its largest nonzero minor.
-If all minors of size $2$ are equal $0$, there can be no nonzero minor of size $3$ or more and the rank of the matrix is $1$.
-Thus, we have the following \begin{remark} A matrix contains no contradiction iff all minors of size 2 are equal to $0.$ \end{remark} It is also immediate to see that \begin{remark} The equivalence operations of Def. \ref{def:equiv} transform nonzero minors into non-zero minors.
+\cred The rank of a matrix is the largest order (size) of a non-zero minor that can be found within the matrix.
+More formally, the rank is the maximum integer \( r \) such that there exists at least one \( r \times r \) submatrix whose determinant (minor) is non-zero.
+If all minors of size $2$ are equal to zero, there can be no nonzero minor of size $3$ or more and the rank of the matrix is $1$. \blk Thus, we have the following \begin{remark} A matrix contains no contradiction iff all minors of size 2 are equal to $0.$ \end{remark} It is also immediate to see that \begin{remark} The equivalence operations of Def. \ref{def:equiv} transform nonzero minors into non-zero minors.
 Consequently, such operations also transform submatrices of $M$ into submatrices of $M'$ of the same rank. \end{remark} A minor of size $2$ of $M=\big(m_{ij}\big)$ can be expressed as

 This means that the minor equals $0$ iff